 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

-Our water source(s): Two wells that draw from the Ranegras Plain Sub-Basin
+Our water source(s): One groundwater well (55-600601) that draws the Paria Sub-Basin from the Colorado River Watershed

 Source Water Assessment